What supplements should I take for working out?

 These amino acids are workhorses when it comes to building muscles and muscle recovery.
 The human body has 20 different kinds of amino acids, which can arrange themselves into hundreds of thousands of different types of protein strands, depending on what our bodies require.

 To nourish your body, tap into the amino acids that are right for your fitness goals.
-XS™ Muscle Multiplier* Essential Amino Acid Supplement helps build lean muscle mass and delivers all nine essential amino acids and helps you rebound after workouts†.
+XS Muscle Multiplier* Essential Amino Acid Supplement helps build lean muscle mass, delivers all nine essential amino acids and helps you rebound after workouts†.

-If you are trying to lose fat and keep muscle mass, try a supplement like Nutrilite™ Lean Muscle, which contains conjugated linoleic acid, an essential fatty acid that supports lean muscle retention.†
+If you are trying to lose fat and keep muscle mass, try a supplement like Nutrilite™ Lean Muscle, which contains conjugated linoleic acid, an essential fatty acid that supports lean muscle retention when combined with a reduced-calorie diet and moderate physical activity.†

 Take essential nutrients

 Nutritional supplements are designed to help fill in the gaps, providing an array of essential vitamins and minerals that you might not be getting from your daily diet.
-To help reach your nutritional goals, pick a multivitamin that will support your health and well-being.
+To help reach your nutritional goals, pick a multivitamin that targets your needs.

 The more you exercise and the more active you are, the greater your body’s need might be for B vitamins, antioxidants and electrolytes.
 Getting these from daily nutritional supplements can help fuel your body’s natural processes of energy metabolism, muscle function and muscle recovery.

 Nutritional supplements aren’t a quick fix in and of themselves, but they can help you meet your fitness and nutrition goals when combined with a healthy diet and exercise.
 Read more about how vitamins and supplements can help you reach your goals by checking out other blogs at Amway Connections.
-And to learn more about any of the products mentioned here, visit Amway.com or Amway.ca.
+And to learn more about any of the products mentioned here, talk to an Amway Independent Business Owner or click on the links below.

 *When combined with regular weight/resistance training and a healthy balanced diet.